eclipse-esmf/esmf-sdk-js-schematics/README.md

 The table schematics can be used for table generation.
 This is achieved by using the table provided in the [angular material package](https://v17.material.angular.io/components/table/overview).

+**_NOTE:_** Operations and Events are not included in the code generation by the JS SDK.
+Generating UI code that represents the Operations that can be performed by an aspect or the events that can be triggered on an aspect has to be manually created.
+Feel free to contribute / raise requests at https://github.com/eclipse-esmf/esmf-sdk-js-schematics/issues .
+See https://eclipse-esmf.github.io/ame-guide/modeling/operation.html and https://eclipse-esmf.github.io/ame-guide/modeling/event.html for more information.

 ### Features provided by the schematics table

 1. Types generation